Bobby Riggs: Professional career

 On December 26, 1947, Kramer and Riggs embarked on their long tour, beginning with an easy victory by Riggs in front of 15,000 people, who had made their way to Madison Square Garden in New York City in spite of a record snowstorm, that had brought the city to a standstill.
 On January 16, 1948, Riggs led 8 matches to 6.
 At the end of 26 matches, Riggs and Kramer had each won 13.
 By that point, however, Kramer had stepped up his second serve to take advantage of the fast indoor courts they played on and was now able to keep Riggs from advancing to the net.
 Kramer had also begun the tour by playing a large part of each match from the baseline.
-Finally realizing that he could only beat Riggs from the net, he changed his style of game and began coming to the net on every point.
+Finally realizing that he could beat Riggs only from the net, he changed his style of game and began coming to the net on every point.
 Riggs was unable to handle Kramer's overwhelming power game.
 For the rest of the tour Kramer dominated Riggs mercilessly, winning 56 out of the last 63 matches.
 The final score was 69 victories for Kramer versus 20 for Riggs, the last time an amateur champion had beaten the reigning professional king on their first tour.
 In many of the last matches, it was assumed by observers that Riggs frequently gave up after falling behind and let Kramer run out the victory.
 Riggs says in his autobiography that Kramer had made "nearly a hundred thousand dollars ... on the American tour alone, while I took in nearly fifty thousand as my share."